-Our table below shows quotes we obtained from a selection of major car hire companies, ranging from £14 to £27 per day.
+Our table below shows quotes we obtained from a selection of major car hire companies.
 The SCDW covers a week’s rental in Spain.
-We reduced the excess to zero and where possible we included cover to protect the car’s windscreen, undercarriage and tyres.
+We got quotes for the most comprehensive policy available.

 |SCDW - purchased from car hire companies to reduce your excess|